-Elliott and Watkins have just been named Saturday Night Live's stable of Not Ready for Prime-Time Players, ostensibly to fill the void left by the exits of Fey and Poehler.
+Elliot and Watkins have just been named Saturday Night Live's stable of Not Ready for Prime Time Players, ostensibly to fill the void left by the exits of Fey and Poehler.

-The daughter of veteran funnyman Chris Elliott, Abby Elliott had a stint with improv group Upright Citizens Brigade (a company cofounded by Poehler) and has voiced several episodes of King of the Hill and Mike Judge's upcoming ABC 'toon The Goode Family.
+The daughter of veteran funnyman Chris Elliot, Abby Elliot had a stint with improv group Upright Citizens Brigade (a company cofounded by Poehler) and has voiced several episodes of King of the Hill and Mike Judge's upcoming ABC 'toon, The Goode Family.